malipraveen/cv-react/README.md

     npm run dev
     ```

     to start developing.
-Replace the data in [data.jsx](/setions/data.jsx) with your own info.
+Replace the data in [data.jsx](/setions/data.jsx) with your own career info.
+Replace logos in the [`public`](/public/) folder with your own relevant ones.

 4. In the browser, right click the page and click "print" to save the page in PDF.
 Since we have dark background, be sure to remove any margin by setting the margin to "none" in the print dialog.